SpongePowered/SpongeDocs/README.md

 This is the repository where the Sponge documentation is held.

-The latest version may be viewed in full by visiting [Sponge at Read-the-Docs](https://docs.spongepowered.org/)
+The latest version may be viewed in full by visiting [Sponge Docs](https://docs.spongepowered.org/)

 ## Guidelines

-Guidelines for contributing to SpongeDocs may be found [here](https://docs.spongepowered.org/en/contributing/docs/layout.html).
+Guidelines for contributing to SpongeDocs may be found [here](https://docs.spongepowered.org/en/contributing/spongedocs.html).

 ## Translations